-Finally, airportorig and airportdest represent indicator variables for each origination and destination airport to control for unobserved airport specific effects that may affect delays, such as equipment, maintenance facilities, and airport capacity.
+Finally, $airport{orig}$ and $airport{dest}$ represent indicator variables for each origination and destination airport to control for unobserved airport specific effects that may affect delays, such as equipment, maintenance facilities, and airport capacity.
 This eliminates any time invariant airport specific effect (like airport capacity); hence, identification of these coefficients relies on changes over time during the 1995-2004 sample period.
 For example, in January 1995, there were 18 small hub airports.
 Nine years later (January 2004), there are 20 small hub airports.
 The composition of the small airport hubs changed as 7 of the 20 airports in January 2004 were not considered small hub airports in January 1995.
-Table 2 provides a summary of the changes in airport concentration, number of connections, and hub airport status at the 35 busiest airports in the U.S. at two points in the sample: January 15, 1995 and January 15, 2004.
-Over this nine year period, we find that 10 of the 35 airports experience a hub size change and 3 of the 35 airports have airport concentration changes of one-standard deviation (0.22 points) or more.
+Table 2 summarizes the changes in airport concentration, number of connections, and hub airport status at the 35 busiest airports in the U.S. at two points in the sample: January 15, 1995 and January 15, 2004.
+Over this nine year period, 10 of the 35 airports experience a hub size change while 3 of the 35 airports have airport concentration changes of one-standard deviation (0.22 points) or more.